Erectile Dysfunction

 • Unsatisfactory sex life for both partners, affecting intimacy and relationship dynamics.

-• Inability to perform sexually can cause significant psychological distress leading to increased stress and anxiety.
+• Inability to perform sexually can cause significant psychological distress, leading to increased stress and anxiety.

 • Embarrassment or low self-esteem